Peacock Theater: Awards shows

 Since its opening in 2007, the venue has become the venue of multiple entertainment industry awards shows, most notably the Primetime Emmy Awards.

 Primetime Emmy Awards

 Since 2008, the theater has been the venue of the annual Primetime Emmy Awards ceremony after it moved from the Shrine Auditorium (excluding 2020 and 2021 due to the COVID-19 pandemic in California, when it was held at the Crypto.com Arena and the Event Deck at L.A.
 Live, respectively).
 The Primetime Creative Arts Emmy Awards, which take place a week prior are also held at the venue.
 Following the Emmys telecast, the Governors Ball is held across the street at the Los Angeles Convention Center.
 The Emmys will continue to be held here through 2026.

+Academy Awards

+In March 2026, it was announced that the Academy Awards will move to the venue from the Dolby Theatre, beginning in 2029, and is expected to continue through 2039.

 Grammy Awards

 In 2008 and 2011, the venue hosted The Grammy Nominations Live, a concert announcing the nominees for the Grammy Awards.
 The Awards take place across the street at the Crypto.com Arena, while the Premier Ceremony (also referred to as the "pre-telecast" ceremony) is held here.
 Approximately 70 categories are awarded.